kbase/narrative/docs/testing.md

 ## Short version

-1. Install the Narrative and activate its conda environment (if appropriate)
+1. Install the Narrative and activate its environment
     a. (optional) set credentials in test/
 2. Run `make test` at a prompt.
 3. Lament the coverage is so low.